MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/Configuring-a-Firewall-for-Operations-Manager.md

 ---
-title: Configuring a Firewall for Operations Manager ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: d3c739a6-8f74-4a67-a76c-0f67321064d2
+title:  Configuring a Firewall for Operations Manager ms.technology:  operations-manager ms.assetid:  d3c739a6-8f74-4a67-a76c-0f67321064d2
 ---

 # Configuring a Firewall for Operations Manager
 This section describes how to configure your environment to place  a Report data warehouse behind a firewall.